 Can an avo a day keep the doctor at bay?

-With sanitising, social distancing and the wearing of masks our new norm, the world continues to combat the Covid-19 pandemic.
-As we do all that we can to manage our risk of illness and disease, it's good to know we can do a lot to strengthen our body’s natural defence: the immune system.
+With sanitising, social distancing and wearing masks our new norm, the world continues to fight the Covid-19 pandemic.
+As we do all that we can to manage our risk of illness and disease, it’s good to know there’s a lot we can do to strengthen our body’s natural defence: the immune system.

 What is the immune system?

-The immune system is the body’s natural defence, working 24/7 to protect the body from invading viruses, bacteria and other germs which can cause illnesses and infections.
-Think of the immune system like an army of soldiers always ready to defend the battlefield.
-And just as soldiers have a range of protective equipment and tools like rifles, tanks, and grenades, so does your immune system, which uses white blood cells, proteins, tissues and the skin to attack any unwanted intruders.
+The immune system works 24/7 to protect the body from invading viruses, bacteria and other germs which can cause illnesses and infections.
+Think of the immune system as an army of soldiers always ready to defend the battlefield.
+And just as soldiers have a range of protective equipment and tools such as rifles, tanks and grenades, so does your immune system, which uses white blood cells, proteins, tissues and the skin to attack any unwanted intruders.

 Can an avo a day keep the doctor at bay?

-Avocados contain some of the immune-supporting nutrients.
+Avocados contain essential immune-supporting nutrients.
 They are high in copper, with one serving of avocado offering up one-third of our daily copper needs.
-Copper is needed for immune system function as this mineral plays a role in the functioning of special immune cells such as macrophages, neutrophils, and monocytes.
-It also enhances the activity of natural killer cells, which help to limit the spread of infections in the body.
+Copper plays a role in the functioning of special immune cells such as macrophages, neutrophils and monocytes.
+It also enhances the activity of natural killer cells, which help limit the spread of infections in the body.

-Avocados also contain a substantial amount of bioactive compound with nutritional properties.
-Beta-sitosterol, the type of bioactive compound found in avos, has been shown to have a special effect on immunity.

 And while the skin plays an important role in immunity, so does the gut.
 A whopping 65% of our immune system is found in the gut3.
-This makes a healthy gut vital for immune support.
-Where do avos fit in?
-Avocados are a source of fibre, which we know is essential for good gut health.
+This makes a healthy gut vital for immune support, and avos are a great source of fibre, essential for good gut health.

-In addition, avocados have other immune-supporting nutrients.
-Vitamin C, folate, B6, magnesium and zinc are found in small amounts in avocados which also help reinforce support of our immunity.
+Avocados also have other immune-supporting nutrients.
+Vitamin C, folate, B6, magnesium and zinc are found in small amounts in avocados, which also help reinforce support of our immunity.

-What’s not to love about a food that is a source of nutrients can be enjoyed with almost every meal?
+What’s not to love about a food that’s a source of nutrients and can be enjoyed with almost every meal?

 Try adding an avo on toast for a quick snack, dice into roast vegetables at dinnertime, or add to leafy greens for a healthy side salad.
 Ever tried avocado on potatoes?
 It’s delicious and a healthy alternative to butter, mayo or sour cream.

-Simply slice or mash an avo onto a steaming hot potato, add seasoning, a dash of lemon juice and a drizzle of avocado oil (or olive oil).
+Simply slice or mash an avo onto a steaming hot potato, add seasoning, a dash of lemon juice and a drizzle of avocado or olive oil.

 Watch the video below: